-Hours of Operation Child care hours of operation are from 0600-1800, Monday through Friday for the Child Development Centers.
-The School Age Care (SAC) program operates from 0600-1800 when school is in session.
-During breaks, SAC is in operation from 0600-1800, Monday through Friday.
+Hours of Operation

+Child care hours of operation are from 0700-1700, Monday through Friday or the Child Development Centers.
+School Age Care (SAC) operates from 0600-1800 when school is in session.
+During breaks SAC is in operation from 0700-1700, Monday through Friday.
 At this time, CYP is not providing extended care.